 - Gum lifting or periodontal treatments

-When necessary, Dr. Engelberg will refer you to local specialists for procedures, including gum surgery and the surgical phase of dental implants.
+When necessary, Dr. Engelberg will refer you to local specialists for procedures such as gum surgery and the surgical phase of dental implants.

 Real Patients, Real Results

-Bruce had been seeing a dentist for years who did not know how to proceed to help him keep the rest of his teeth.
+Bruce had been seeing a dentist for years, but the dentist did not know how to help him keep his remaining teeth.
 After losing two additional teeth, Bruce felt that there was no way to avoid dentures–but then he was referred to Dr. Brent Engelberg in Arlington Heights, Illinois, and his life changed!

 After working with Dr. Engelberg’s network of dental specialists, porcelain veneers and crowns were placed, implants were restored, and Bruce could smile for a lifetime!